Protecting Assets From Possible Future Creditors

 Filing A Homestead Declaration In Clark County

 Filing a homestead declaration for your own home if it is located in Clark County is fairly easy and consists of filling out a form available on the Clark County Recorder's website, getting it notarized, and then filing it.
 Clark County will charge a filing fee of $42.
 Many people can easily figure out how to file their own homestead declaration.
-However, if you would like us to help you file a homestead exemption for your primary residence if it is located in Clark County, we can help for a nominal fee of $200 which includes the Clark County recording fee of $42.
+However, if you would like us to help you file a homestead exemption for your primary residence if it is located in Clark County, we can help for fee of $200 which includes the Clark County recording fee of $42.

 Many retirement accounts such as a regular IRA, Roth IRA, 401K or other pension plan are protected under Nevada law for a cumulative amount of $1,000,000, see NRS 21.090(r).
 Further, under federal law some retirement accounts enjoy additional protection.